Learn how to reclaim software licenses

 If you find yourself ordering new licenses without knowing if there may be licenses that have been deployed but are no longer being used, you are not alone.
 Trying to manually solve the problem can be very time consuming, costly, and negatively impact your customer satisfaction.
 Automating the process for software license monitoring and reclamation can help IT optimize software license utilization to keep costs in check.

 Software monitoring data can identify applications that are installed on a computer, but are not being used.
-Then software reclamation can harvest those unused licenses and assign them to people who need them.
+Then software license reclamation software can harvest those unused licenses and assign them to people who need them.
 The ideal solution will help you comply fully with license contract terms without overbuying.

 - License monitoring tracks the quantity of licenses owned, compares it with what is installed and takes action when the count of available licenses drops below a defined threshold.